chef/chef-web-docs/chef_master/source/install_supermarket.rst

 Bootstrap Supermarket
 -----------------------------------------------------
 Bootstrap the node on which Chef Supermarket is to be installed.
-For example, to bootstrap a node runnnig Ubuntu on Amazon Web Services (AWS), the command is similar to:
+For example, to bootstrap a node running Ubuntu on Amazon Web Services (AWS), the command is similar to:

 .. code-block:: bash